lukasz-okuniewicz/custom-pixi-particles/README.md

 ```javascript
 particles.clearPool()
 ```

+## 🎨 Special Effects

+The library includes several pre-built special effects for common use cases.

 ### Shatter Effect
 Create a dramatic shattering effect that slices a sprite into fragments with realistic physics.